MaxHalford/tuna/README.md

 }
 ```

 The `Parse` method determines how to parse an incoming `Row`.
-This allows doing fancy things, for example parsing a field as a `float64` and then applying a logarithmic transform.
+This allows doing fancy things, for example you could parse a field as a `float64` and then apply a logarithmic transform to it.
 The `Prefix` string determines what prefix should be used when the results are collected.
 For example setting a `candy_` prefix with the `Max` struct will use `candy_max` as a result name.

 :warning: It isn't recommended to instantiate an `Extractor` yourself.
-Calling the `New` methods sets initial values which are required for obtaining correct results.
-If you want to modify the `Parse` or the `Prefix` fields then set them after calling the `New` method.
+Calling the `New` methods will set initial values which are required for obtaining correct results.
+If you want to modify the `Parse` or the `Prefix` fields then you can set them after calling the `New` method.

 #### `Diff`

-A common use case that occurs for ordered data is to compute statistics of the differences between consecutive values.
+A common use case that occurs for ordered data is to compute statistics on the differences of consecutive values.
+For example you might want to compute the average change of a metric.
 This requires memorising the previous value and feeding the difference with the current value to an `Extractor`.
 You can do this by using the `Diff` struct which has the following signature:

 ```go
 type Diff struct {